 Kerri Shiflett grew up in Virginia and earned her Master’s degree at George Mason University.
 She has over twenty years of experience working with individuals from diverse backgrounds in a variety of therapeutic settings.
-A Licensed Professional Counselor (LPC) practicing in North Carolina since December of 2007, her passion is helping individuals and families re-build trust and psychological safety.
+A Licensed Clinical Mental Health Counselor (LCMHC) practicing in North Carolina since December of 2007, her passion is helping individuals and families re-build trust and psychological safety.
 Kerri has extensive experience working with people of all ages who are dealing with grief, loss, caregiver fatigue, secondary trauma, and youth who are exhibiting disruptive behavior.
 She also believes in the power of animal-assisted therapy and emotional support animals.

 How would you describe your therapeutic approach with clients?